 Depending on where and how an arbitration takes place, certain laws will govern any challenge or enforcement of the award.
 Additionally, most arbitral organizations will have rules that establish the procedure for challenging the award or enforcing it.
 It is important to understand which rules govern the arbitration because they will affect the ability of the parties to enforce or challenge an award.

 However, many arbitrations also take place outside of a single country.
-Much of commercial arbitration involves companies that are not in the same state or even companies that are present in multiple countries.
+Many commercial arbitration proceedings involve companies that are not in the same state or even companies that are present in multiple countries.
 In these cases, the arbitrations are usually reliant on the rules of the organization that the parties choose.
 Usually, these are based on the United Nations Commission on International Trade Law (UNCITRAL) Model Law on International Commercial Arbitration, but organizations may create their own law along with countries creating their law as well.
-The Model Law establishes the procedure of the arbitration, qualifications and grounds for removal of arbitrators, and guidelines for enforcement.
+The Model Law establishes the procedure of the arbitration, qualifications, and grounds for removal of arbitrators, and guidelines for enforcement.

 What Happens After an Award?